 What are the possible benefits and risks of participating?

-There are no direct benefits with participating.
-There are no notable risks however it does take up a small amount of participant’s time and could be distressing to an unwell child.
+There are no direct benefits of participating.
+There are no notable risks, however, it does take up a small amount of participant’s time and could be distressing to an unwell child.

 Where is the study run from?

 The study is run from the University of Oxford and takes place in GP practices and out-of-hours service in Oxfordshire (UK).